 Filing Tampa Probate Cases

-Testamentary Trust – Commonly referred to as a “testamentary will”, this type of trust is created as part of a will and therefore will take effect after the decedent passes away.
+Testamentary Trust – Often referred to as a “testamentary will,” this trust is embedded within a will and comes into effect only upon the death of the individual.

 Talk With A Tampa Probate Lawyer

-Di Pietro Partners is an AV Preeminent® rated law firm specializing in probate issues in the State of Florida.
-We handled all probate matters, from simple estate administration to complex litigation as well as issues with high value estates.
+Di Pietro Partners is an AV Preeminent® rated law firm that specializes in issues involving Florida probate.
+This includes simple estate administration as well as complex litigation.

 100 S. Ashley Drive

 Tampa, FL 33602